Impact of gender on the formation and outcome of mentoring relationships in academic research: Results

-If gender differences in mentor status do not entirely account for differences in trainee continuation associated with mentor gender, then gender homophily may act to pair trainees with mentors whose structural advantages or disadvantages reinforce their own \cite{avin_homophily_2015}.
-This effect may be reduced or amplified if homophily differs at different mentor status levels.
+The differences in status between mentors of different gender (Fig. 2) suggests that gender homophily will pair trainees with mentors whose structural advantages or disadvantages reinforce their own \cite{avin_homophily_2015}.
+This effect may be reduced or amplified if homophily differs across mentor status levels.
 We therefore analyzed how homophily and trainee gender differ according to mentor status.
-In addition, we separately analyzed data for highly elite mentors, as indicated by a Nobel Prize, membership in the National Academy of Sciences, and/or funding by the Howard Hughes Medical Institute, based on evidence from the life sciences that male mentors in this group hire fewer women than their peers \cite{sheltzer_elite_2014}.
+In addition, we separately analyzed data for highly elite mentors, as indicated by a Nobel Prize, membership in the National Academy of Sciences, and/or funding by the Howard Hughes Medical Institute.
+It is well-established that research communities are biased to value the output of researcher who have established a high profile \cite{merton_matthew_1968}.
+Moreover, it has been reported that men mentors in this group train fewer women than their peers, possibly exaggerating the impact of homophily in this group \cite{sheltzer_elite_2014}.

-Higher status - as measured by the first PC of funding rate, h-index, trainee count, and institution rank - was associated with reduced training of male trainees by male mentors (Figure 6A).
-A breakdown by field suggests that this effect was driven substantially by mentors in physical sciences, as the effect was only significant for this group (Figure 6A, $p<0.05$, linear regression predicting mentor's fraction male students from mentor status bin).
-However, there was a similar trend in the same direction in most of the other fields analyzed.
-This pattern appeared to be relatively specific to male mentors.
-The degree of homophily, which collapsed across both male and female mentors, did not show a consistent relationship with mentor success in the combined data or any individual research area (Figure 6B, $p\geq0.05$, linear regression predicting homophily from mentor status bin).
+Higher status - as measured by funding rate, $h$-index, trainee count, institution rank, or the aggregate status metric - did not show a consistent relationship with the percentage of men students trained by men or women mentors (Fig. 5A).
+The degree of homophily, which collapsed across both men and women mentors, did not show a relationship with mentor status for any individual status metric or the aggregate status metric (Fig. 5B, $p\geq0.05$, linear regression predicting homophily from mentor status bin).